 Can I choose my own doctor for non-emergent care?

 Yes.
 You can choose any doctor who accepts workers’ compensation insurance.
 However, once you’ve chosen, you can’t jump around from doctor to doctor.
 Changing doctors requires authorization from your employer’s workers’ comp carrier.
+When your workers’ compensation claim is approved, your employer must cover the costs of necessary medical care resulting from your workplace injury.
+If you want to switch doctors at any point, you will first need to obtain authorization from your employer’s workers’ compensation insurer.

 What is an insurance medical examination (IME)?